Literary Criticism & Cultural Commentary

 "In this global climate of division and populism it is vital to be clear-eyed about the faults and fault lines of our own nation."

-Review of Still Lucky, by Rebecca Huntley - The Australian, February 4th 2017
+Review of Still Lucky, by Rebecca Huntley - the Weekend Australian, February 4th 2017

 "In a year bursting with vibrant new fiction, I almost feel guilty admitting my top pick is five decades old: this year’s reissue of Thomas Savage’s 1967 novel The Power of the Dog..."

-An honour to contribute to The Australian's annual round-up of the year's literary delights - The Australian, December 25th 2016.
+An honour to contribute to The Australian's annual round-up of the year's literary delights - the Weekend Australian, December 25th 2016.

 "Politics is personal in the United States, far more private than it appears from outside.
 When political allegiance becomes tied to character, revealing one reveals the other.
 More importantly, if you critique the former, you impugn the latter."